go-aah/docs/anti-csrf-protection.md

   # Default value is `32` bytes (Command `aah new` generates strong one using `crypto/rand`).
   enc_key = "2976a9d457266ef2f864c1d94055f9bf"

+  # Old sign key for the smooth key rotation of Anti-CSRF cookie signing into
+  # new signing key.
+Refer to `sign_key` for more information.
+  #
+  # Introduced in v0.13.0 release.
+  #
+  # Default value is `empty` string.
+  old_sign_key = "729f9a8596d04815c0ee5667a96434fc067c7917b2ed45bbbdb817856f608b0c"

+  # Old encryption key for the smooth key rotation of Anti-CSRF cookie encryption
+  # into new key.
+Refer to `enc_key` for more information.
+  #
+  # Introduced in v0.13.0 release.
+  #
+  # Default value is `empty` string.
+  old_enc_key = "50549e23027862586ec20c3c87664edd"

   # Configure trusted origin hosts here.
   #
   # Introduced in v0.13.0 release.
+  #
+  # Default value is `[]` empty list.
   trusted_origins = ["example1.com", "example.com", "example3.com:8080"]
 }
 ```